 “Would it be possible to explain the calculations of these astrologers in any detail?” asked the sultan.
 “I am, you see, quite curious about the zodiac, and have long contemplated the possibility of establishing an astrological observatory for the sake of more useful predictive counsel than I can usually obtain from my possibly well-intentioned pashas.”

 Despite my lively concern for the purity of our city’s water supply, without which the reduction to general wealth would indirectly but inevitably cause my own honorable business to suffer, my lasting anger at the Well-Diggers’ Guild prevented me from fully analyzing the obfuscatory calculations their representative then read aloud from a thick sheaf of papers.
 The vow of eternal vengeance I’d sworn after their shoddy bucket engineering had trapped me in a dry well funded by my own tax dinars bound me to oppose them whatever the quality of their argument, so it was a fortunate convenience that their new proposal seemed even more self-serving and criminally wasteful than anyone from the private sector could have imagined in advance.
-As interrupting their representative with suitably derisory interpolations mocking the cornucopia of parameters and arbitrarily approximated constants abused in his expert models would be an inexcusable breach of protocol, I held my tongue and considered other avenues for breaking the Guild that would be viable after I’d attained the evil vizierhood for which I was destined—such as diverting a river, altering rainfall patterns, or establishing a very long strip of oil-heated kettles and beakers along the waterfront to render our abundant ocean water potable.
+As interrupting their representative with suitably derisory interpolations mocking the cornucopia of parameters and arbitrarily approximated constants abused in his expert models would be an inexcusable breach of protocol, I held my tongue and considered other avenues for breaking the Guild that would be viable after I’d attained the evil vizierhood for which I was destined—such as diverting a river, altering rainfall patterns, or establishing a very long strip of oil-heated kettles and beakers on the waterfront to render our abundant ocean water potable.